ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 </plugin>
 ```

-Each `binarPathPlugin` can take an optional `options` parameter which will
+Each `binaryPathPlugin` can take an optional `options` parameter which will
 be passed as an option to the plugin if specified.

 You can also mark these plugins as being optional by setting `<optional>true</optional>` on the